sneakybush/benchmark/README.md

 ## Concept

-+ Initialize a new branchmark session by passing an unique name to `create`
++ Initialize a new benchmark session by passing an unique name to `create`
 + `start` benchmarking of type `(Memory/Time)` - specify an unique name if needed
 + `end` it when needed (specify  `type` if more than one is enabled atm)
 + `report` using custom `Handler`